Table of Contents Show

 There is a lack of public understanding regarding the negative consequences of plastic use.

 Recyclable plastic items are also thrown into common garbage and are not being recycled.
-A very little amount of plastic pollution is recycled.
+A very small amount of plastic is recycled.
 The remaining is polluting air, land, and oceans.

 Manufacturers of plastic products are not held responsible in any way.
 Many commodities, such as food and cosmetics, are wrapped in plastic since manufacturers are not responsible for any plastic waste once the products have been sold.